FiB3/ssjs-vsc/docs/3_usage.markdown

 **To develop:**

 Asset provider can deploy any file automatically or by `SSJS: Upload Script` command (Content Builder folder is set on first file deployment).
-In the future release, the file will have to be initially deployed by `Upload Script` command before auto-deploy will work.
+Since `v0.1.2`, the file has to be initially deployed by `Upload Script` command before auto-deploy will work.

 Server provider needs to be on by running `SSJS: Start` and stopped by `SSJS: Stop` command.